anom-tmu/cmt-attention/README.md

 The code is documented and designed to be easy to extend.
 If you use it in your research, please consider citing this repository (bibtex below).
 This dataset was created from Kubota Laboratory, Tokyo Metropolitan University and available for academic use.

 This figure shows the design of multiscopic cyber-physical-social systems for chopsticks manipulation test.
-This approach includes a) modeling finger kinematic and chopsticks state for feature extraction at the microscopic level, b) estimating PIP finger feature  [37] by active perception ability at the mesoscopic level, and (c) discovering the human visual attention by cognition ability at the macroscopic levels.

 ![alt text](https://github.com/anom-tmu/cmt-attention/blob/main/pic_multiscopic.jpg)

 We explain the microscopic, mesoscopic, and macroscopic levels in three sub-sections.
 We describe our method from setting up the experiments, extracting finger features, detecting chopsticks state, estimating the joint angle, and measuring visual attention during the CMT.

-## 1. Microscopic Level: Feature Extraction
+### 1. Microscopic Level: Feature Extraction

 We used two markers: chopsticks markers in red and finger markers represented in blue.
 We performed marker detection on the index finger because it was visible in egocentric vision, while the middle finger was closed.
 We got the finger features by connecting the center of the blue marker with the center of the nearest blue marker to form a skeletal finger.
-We used smart glasses as non-contact wearable sensors on egocentric view and set them up in the direction of participant view.
+We utilized Tobii Pro Glasses 3 to get attention on egocentric view and set them up in the direction of participant view.

 ![alt text](https://github.com/anom-tmu/cmt-attention/blob/main/pic_installation.jpg)

-## 2. Mesoscopic Level: Active Perception
+### 2. Mesoscopic Level: Active Perception

 We used Cheng-type FCC-NN [45] and compared it with the conventional architecture such as multi-layer perceptron (MLP).
 We applied the upper length (L_up) and bottom length (L_bot) as input of neural networks to get PIP joint angle (θ) as output.
 We collected data for 1 minute for all chopsticks manipulation poses with different directions.